tunmsk/nextgen-facebook/readme.txt

 	* Renamed the WpssoOpengraph `get_first_media_url()` method to `get_first_media_info()` (old method gives deprecated message).

 == Upgrade Notice ==

+= 8.28.3 =

+2016/03/23 - Improved enabled/disabled buttons logic (no longer applies to shortcode, function or widget buttons).
+Added admin styles and scripts to the new term.php page in WP 4.5.

 = 8.28.2.1 =